Suicide in Children and Teens

-No. 10; Updated October 2013
+No. 10; Updated June 2018

-- change in eating and sleeping habits
+- changes in eating or sleeping habits

 - withdrawal from friends, family, and regular activities

-- frequent complaints about physical symptoms, often related to emotions, such as stomachaches, headaches, fatigue, etc.
+- frequent complaints about physical symptoms often related to emotions, such as stomachaches, headaches, fatigue, etc.

 - decline in the quality of schoolwork

 Young people who are thinking about suicide may also stop planning for or talking about the future.
 They may begin to give away important possessions.

 People often feel uncomfortable talking about suicide.
 However, asking your child or adolescent whether he or she is depressed or thinking about suicide can be helpful.
 Specific examples of such questions include:

 - Are you thinking about hurting or killing yourself?

 - Have you ever thought about hurting or killing yourself?